xzzulz/qiqz/readme.md

 # qiq.js
 v1.0

-Object based, reactive architecture in javascript.
+## Object based, reactive architecture in javascript.

 qiq objects represent events.
 They take input with the ```qiq.in( data )``` method.
 If custom conditions are satisfied, the qiq object fires.

 When a qiq fires, it triggers connected qiq objects, optionally passing data to them.
 Each connected qiq object has its ```in``` method called, with the data.
-Dataflow is unidirectional. qiq outs are connected to qiq ins.
+Data flow is unidirectional. qiq outs are connected to qiq ins.

-The qiq arquitecture was designed for use in the xoL programming language.
+The qiq arquitecture was designed for use in the [xoL](http://lignixz.github.com/xoL/) programming language.
+It can be used for reactive, dataflow programming.

 ## Usage